EleutherAI/dps/doc/dataframe.md

 ### 2.4 Processing

+Processing is done in three steps; each one of them is optional (but there must be at least one):

+1. First comes a Spark DataFrames processing step, defined as the `phase_1` in the `process_df` config
+2. Then the UDF processors defined in the `process_udf` config
+3. The last step is another Spark DataFrames section, the `phase_2` in the `process_df` config

-The `process` field in a configuration contains a list of dictionaries.
-Each one describes the configuration for a single processor; the system will call each processor in the same order given in the `process` list.
+Each one of these sections contains a list of dictionaries.
+Each dictionary describes the configuration for a single processor; the system will call each processor in the same order given in the list.

 ## 3. Available processing

-Implemented processor modules are:
+There are two implemented UDF processor modules:
  * [splitter]: split documents into pieces
  * [langfilter]: language detection and filtering

 ## 4. Adding capabilities

-To add more capabilities to a processing pipeline, there are three
+To add more capabilities to a processing pipeline, there are three alternatives:
-alternatives:

-1. The most integrated one is to [implement a new processor module], which then can be added to the configration file and will be called as a regular processor inside the processing loop.
+1. [Implement a new udf processor module], which then can be added to the `process_udf` section in the configuration file and will be called as a regular processor inside the processing loop.
-2. It may also be needed to implement processing operations at the global Spark DataFrame level (i.e. not working on local Pandas DataFrames), maybe because of the use of Spark native DataFrame or Spark ML primitives.
+2. [Implement a Spark DataFrame processor module], to come either before the UDF processing (_phase_1_) or after it (_phase_2_).
+This could use Spark native DataFrame or Spark ML primitives.
+Once implemented, it can be added to the `process_df` section in the configuration.
-   In this case add those operations to the main DataFrame processing code in the [process] module.
-Configuration for these operations should be added to the main config file, but on a section different from `process` (since that one contains the list of processing operations called inside Pandas UDFs).
 3. Finally it is also possible to implement a completely different processing workflow that stills reuses the Spark infrastructure (e.g. to work in Spark but with RDDs).
 For this case it is possible to use the [Spark session instantiation] function in a different script.

-[implement a new processor module]: adding-processors.md
+[Implement a new udf processor module]: adding-udf-processors.md
+[Implement a Spark DataFrame processor module]: adding-df-processors.md
 [Spark session instantiation]: spark-session.md
 [example configuration]: ../configs/df/preproc-example.yaml
 [configuration file]: ../configs/df/preproc-example.yaml